-Transfer fees paid to player registrations
+Transfer fees paid for player registrations

-The costs of acquired player registrations, including agents fees, are expensed over the length of the contract, to reflect the ongoing service provided over the length of the contract.
+The costs of acquired player registrations, including agents fees, are expensed over the length of the contract, to reflect the ongoing service provided.

 2.6 Tangible fixed assets

 Tangible fixed assets under the cost model are stated at historical cost less accumulated depreciation and any accumulated impairment losses.
 Historical cost includes expenditure that is directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.